ahookerbrown/CNE370-Final/README.md

 ```

-Once complete, to remove the cluster and shut down maxscale everything:
+Once complete, to remove the cluster and shut down everything:

 ```
 docker-compose down -v